 SEWING MACHINE TYPE & SERVICE PRICE

 MECHANICAL MACHINES $99.99

 MULTI-NEEDLE EMBROIDERY MACHINES $279.99

 SERGER/OVERLOCK MACHINES $139.99

 COMMERCIAL MACHINES $199.99

 Although we are an authorized service center for Singer, Janome, Viking Husqvarna, Elna, and Elnitta we also maintain other brands such as Juki, Baby Lock, Necchi, Brother, and Kenmore.
 We could go on, but then this article would just be a list of brands we repair.
-However, if you are curious about all our services, you can contact us here.
+However, if you are curious about all our services, you can see more info here.